pyca/cryptography/docs/x509/verification.rst

         :returns: A new instance of :class:`PolicyBuilder`

-    .. method:: build_server_policy(subject)
+    .. method:: build_server_verifier(subject)

-        Builds a server validation policy from this builder.
+        Builds a server verifier from this builder.

         :param subject: An optional :class:`Subject` to use in the policy